Zangeki no Reginleiv: Release

 The game was first announced at a special Nintendo press event in 2008 under the provisional title Dynamic Zan, with a planned release for the following year.
 It was re-introduced under its official title in November 2009, releasing in Japan on February 11, 2010.
 To promote the game, Nintendo partnered with media retailer Tsutaya to loan trial versions to customers from January 21 until release.
-This was the first time Nintendo ever released a demo or trail version of a game.
+This was the first time Nintendo ever released a demo or trial version of a game.
 It was later reissued for Wii U through the Virtual Console on February 18, 2015.
 Zangeki no Reginleiv was not localised for Western territories, remaining exclusive to Japan.
 While no official reasons were given, it was speculated to be due to the high violence and Sandlot's niche Western market.

 Zangeki no Reginleiv was the first Nintendo-published game to be rated "D" by Japan's CERO rating body, equivalent to the North American ESRB "Mature" rating.
 By this point, Nintendo had several third-party developers and publishers creating mature games for the Wii, but Zangeki no Reginleiv was their first self-published work.
 In response to this growing number of mature titles, Nintendo decided to create new black-edged packaging for such titles so as to help consumers identify more mature titles in the store at a glance.
 Zangeki no Reginleiv was the first title to feature this black design.